Albert Robles

-Albert Robles is an American politician, is California's senior Latino elected official since November 1991 and the former Mayor of Carson, California.
+Albert Robles is an American politician who has been California's senior Latino elected official since November 1991 and the former Mayor of Carson, California.
 When first elected in 1991 he was California's youngest person to hold public office.
 A member of the Democratic Party, Robles was elected mayor in 2015 to fill a vacancy and re-elected in 2016.
 Previously, he was a member of the Carson City Council.
 Robles is also a seven-term board member for the Water Replenishment District of Southern California, although his dual elected offices are the subject of a legal challenge.

+Biography

+Robles was born in the Mexican state of Sonora in 1969, but grew up in the city Carson, CA.

 Education

 Robles earned a dual Bachelors from the University of Colorado at Boulder, a Juris Doctor degree from the UC Berkeley School of Law and a master's degree from the University of Southern California, where he was a USC Merit Scholarship recipient.